sandalsoft/SSXboxLeaders/README.md

 ```

 The library is still actively being developed.
-Comments or questions go to @sandalsoft.
+Comments or questions go to @sandalsoft or eric@sandalsoft.com.